jiayiliujiayi/work/worklogs.md

       - [x] try harmony: _velo:~/legacy/combinexxxx/cancer/harmony_demo_
             - [x] on two datasets: one with a small number of cells and the other large. ~1:5.
             - [x] on two datasets: datapoints of two groups that are far from each other on the PCA.
             - [x] on two datasets: one larger, one small, two far.
     - [x] talked to jeff:
       - [x] send CCA plots on counts
       - [x] send UMAP plots on counts respectively
+    - [ ] try harmony: on all types of cells
   - [ ] zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
     - [x] zinbwave corrections
-    - [ ] compare before and after distribution
+    - [x] compare before and after distribution
     - [ ] if satisfiedly corrected, then umap on the corrected one
 - wrapups
   - [x] patient PMH